Skip to main content

 This is a common point of frustration, a feeling that your body’s internal logic is working against your own clear intentions.
 The sensation is one of being at a metabolic crossroads, and the way forward requires understanding the language your own biology speaks.
 It is a language of energy, signals, and adaptation.

-At its core, the distinction between a and a is a story of energy balance, told through the eloquent biochemistry of your endocrine system.
+At its core, the distinction between a fat loss protocol and a muscle gain protocol is a story of energy balance, told through the eloquent biochemistry of your endocrine system.
 Your body is an exquisitely sensitive system, constantly calibrating its functions based on the resources you provide.

 Hormones like glucagon and catecholamines act as messengers, signaling to fat cells to release their stored fatty acids to be used as fuel.
 This is the fundamental metabolic switch that encourages the body to become leaner.